Fake Orgasm: Why do women fake it?

 This one, perhaps, is the most terrifying consequence — and I experienced it firsthand.
 If you’re prone to faking and you get good enough, sooner or later you’re going to realize you don’t really know if you’re faking it or not anymore.
 Your thought process is going to turn into a game you’re playing with yourself.
 “Am I even turned on right now?
 Or is it knowing that I’m doing them a favor turning me on?
 Maybe I’m having fun, maybe I’m not — who knows” — You can see how fucked up that logic is, but that’s exactly how it starts.
 The lines between your desire to please and your actual pleasure get so blurry, you’re running the risk of losing the ability to “connect” with yourself or tune in with your body in the long run.
 It’s not worth it!

 Okay, so he’s been rubbing you in all the wrong ways and places.
 Or worse, using his fingers in manual and robotic ways as if he’s looking for a light switch or mining gold.
-Another standard scenario – not enough foreplay or attention, the guy thinking his dick is magic by default and will make you climax without any additional help or consideration.
-It’s not brand new information that some men are selfish and uneducated when it comes to female pleasure - and by enabling this, you’re only preventing him from ever learning how to do things right.
+Another standard scenario — not enough foreplay or attention, the guy thinking his dick is magic by default and will make you climax without any additional help or consideration.
+It’s not brand new information that some men are selfish and uneducated when it comes to female pleasure — and by enabling this, you’re only preventing him from ever learning how to do things right.
+Men usually don’t get if a girl actually had an orgasm.
 You’re practically dooming every woman they’re going to have sex with in the future.
 They’re going to apply the exact same skills to the next one, and the one after her, and so the cycle continues until someone is brave enough to let him know.
 So much for sisterhood!

 So, how do we resolve this more-common-than-it-should-be issue?
 Quite simply: honesty.

 Tell him and be persistent.
-If necessary, demonstrate to him how to do things – if he’s willing to learn, he’ll gladly listen to you and will proceed with enthusiasm.
+If he doesn't know how to give a woman an orgasm, demonstrate to him how to do things that can make you achieve an orgasm — if he’s willing to learn, he’ll gladly listen to you and will proceed with enthusiasm.
 If he’s a selfish jerk and disregards this valuable information, then you might be better off finding a new match or spending some time reconnecting with yourself.

-And to men – don’t put pressure on women to come.
+Don’t put pressure on women to come.
 It doesn’t happen every time, and that’s alright.
-Stop expecting women to be fierce, moan loudly, twist and turn in pleasure, and put on a show - and maybe then we’ll be relaxed enough to actually have fun.
+Stop expecting women to be fierce, moan loudly, twist and turn in pleasure (these are definitely not women’s orgasm and climax signs), and put on a show — and maybe then we’ll be relaxed enough to actually have fun.

 No guarantees here, but your chances of having an honest and fun encounter have just increased by at least 69%.

 It should also be mentioned that an orgasm is not the main goal of sex for everybody.
+A mutual orgasm is not always a necessity.
 For some of us, it’s all about the pleasure of intimacy itself.
 For others, it’s a must.
 Sometimes we orgasm easily, other times we don't.
-Whatever your case might be - good communication can do wonders.
+Whatever your case might be — good communication can do wonders.
 Let’s put an end to pretending and make honesty great again.